EmilianoFraga/maven-archetype-quickstart-java11/README.md

-# maven-archetype-quickstart-java11
+# maven-archetype-quickstart-java11-junit4

 This is a Maven quickstart archetype that I use in my pet projects.
+This is a specific version for those who use jUnit 4.

 As expected, it creates a standard Java 11 Maven enabled project with a quite "complete" pom.xml and directory structure.